jishan33/Solar-panel-rebate-app/README.md

 The target audiences are the property owners with less than 180,000 households combined income who would like to install some solar panels on their properties.

 This terminal app is a comparably easy process for them to use.
 They probably would play around with this app to have some basic ideas about this rebate program.
-And further, apply it with the requi`red documents.
+And further, apply it with the required documents.

 Three features description
 ----------------------------
-### Check Rebate Eligability
+### Check Rebate Eligibility

 The program will prompt the user with several yes/no questions.
-Based on the users response to these questions, the program will determine whether or not the user is eligable for the solar panel rebate program.
-The users answers will be put into an array and rules from the Victoria solar panel rebate information website (see references) will be used to determine eligability based on the users responses once all responses have been collected.
+Based on the users’ response to these questions, the program will determine whether or not the user is eligible for the solar panel rebate program.
+The users’ answers will be put into an array and rules from the Victoria solar panel rebate information website (see references) will be used to determine eligibility based on the users’ responses once all responses have been collected.

 ### Check Required Files
-As part of the application process for the rebate, several documents need to be collected including proof of income, two forms of identification and a quote from an certified retailer.
-The application will prompt the user for a link to the above and assist in ensuring that the links provided are valid urls to a supported file type (pdf or doc file).
-In the case of the quote, the domain of the url is used to check that the quote comes from a retail from the CEC (Clean Energy Council) approved solar retailers (see references) in Victoria.
+As part of the application process for the rebate, several documents need to be collected including proof of income, two forms of identification and a quote from a certified retailer.
+The application will prompt the user for a link to the above and assist in ensuring that the links provided are valid URLs to a supported file type (pdf or doc file).
+In the case of the quote, the domain of the URL is used to check that the quote comes from a retailer from the CEC (Clean Energy Council) approved solar retailers (see references) in Victoria.
 During this process, the user can also opt to exit the program at any time by providing a '0' as a response.

 ### Calculate Solar Panel Rebate
 Finally, the program will prompt the user for the details of their solar installation and postcode.
 Based on this information, it will apply the Small-scale Technology Certificates (STC) equation (see references) in order to determine the number of STC's for the installation.
 The program will then multiply this number by the current market value of STC's at the time of implementation (see references).